Miguel Cabrera Player Props: Tigers vs. Rays

 Miguel Cabrera At The Plate

-- Cabrera has reached base via a hit in 38 games this year (of 62 played), and had multiple hits in 10 of those games.
+- He has homered in one of 63 games, and in 0.4% of his plate appearances.

-- He has gone deep in one of 62 games, and in 0.4% of his plate appearances.
+- In 22.2% of his games this year, Cabrera has had at least one RBI.
+He's picked up more than one in 4.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.